yggdrasil-network/yggdrasil-specs/ys001-yggdrasil-core-specification.md

 1. The most-significant bit (MSB) is a "continuation byte" - set to 1 if there is another byte following this one, or set to 0 if this is the last byte
-1. The remaining 7 bits contain the next 7 bits of the `uint64` value at a time
+1. The remaining 7 bits contain the next 7 bits of the `varu64` value at a time

-To encode a `uint64`, take 7 bits of the value at a time and place them into the least-significant 7 bits of your target byte, and then set the most-significant bit to 1 if there are more bits to come in a future byte.
+To encode a `varu64`, take 7 bits of the value at a time and place them into the least-significant 7 bits of your target byte, and then set the most-significant bit to 1 if there are more bits to come in a future byte.
-Repeat with additional bytes until you have encoded all bits of the original `uint64`.
+Repeat with additional bytes until you have encoded all bits of the original `varu64`.

-To decode a `uint64`, this process should be reversed, repeating through each byte up until the most-significant bit has a value of 0, denoting the end of the sequence.
-For a `uint64`, the implementation **must not** process any extraneous bytes above the maximum 10 bytes.
+To decode a `varu64`, this process should be reversed, repeating through each byte up until the most-significant bit has a value of 0, denoting the end of the sequence.
+For a `varu64`, the implementation **must not** process any extraneous bytes above the maximum 10 bytes.

+#### Signed 64-bit integers

-Where the value is signed instead of unsigned, zig-zag encoding is used.
+The same compression as unsigned integers above applies.
+However, for signed integers, zig-zag encoding is used.

 Positive values of `x` are encoded as `2*x+0` and negative values of `x` are encoded as `2*(^x)+1`, allowing negative numbers to be complemented - in this case, bit 0 denotes whether to complement or not.